JoshuaOhYQ/BEEE/docs/ETL1023 Analogue Electronic/Rectifier.md

 !!! info "Unless...."

-    Unless there's a load, in which case the capacitor might discharge slightly and get "topped up" when $V_S > V_C$
+    Unless there's a load, in which case the capacitor might discharge slightly and get "topped up" when $v_s > V_C$

 - Since the $V_O$ is a DC voltage equal to the **peak of the input wave**, the circuit is known as **peak rectifier** or **peak detector**: